rdalkire/one-generic-website/README.md

 ## To Do
 Things I still want to do with this:

-  - [x] Ensure that the project is using a supported version of dotnet
+  - [ ] Via a hyperlink, incorporate a separately-created react app that hooks into the same identity model, somehow
-  - [ ] Port it to an API/React architecture
+  - [ ] Port the main blog part to an API/React architecture
   - [ ] Separate the parts into a clean (or "onion") architecture.
 Or at least put models and data-access functionality into separate projects.
   - [ ] Make the deployment generic and more automated, and test the automation